Noelle McCarthy: Grand and later career

 In 2018 McCarthy began writing a memoir of her relationship with her mother, after moving with her family from Auckland to Featherston and after her mother was diagnosed with cancer.
 In 2020, she won the Short Memoir section of the Fish Publishing International Writing competition for "Buck Rabbit", a story in part based on her memoir writings.
 Following the award, she wrote a first draft of the full-length book in a memoir course led by Renée.

 Grand: Becoming my mother's daughter was published in 2022, a year after the death of McCarthy's mother.
 The book's focus is McCarthy's relationship with her mother while growing up, including the latter's alcoholism and the influence that this had on McCarthy.
 It was selected as the best non-fiction of 2022 by Newsroom; reviewer Linda Burgess described McCarthy's writing as similar to her radio persona: "impulsive, fast, fluent and frighteningly bright".
 Steve Braunias called the work a "howl of anguish and love".

 Grand received the E H McCormick Best First Book Award for General Non-Fiction at the 2023 Ockham New Zealand Book Awards.
 The award citation called it an "exquisite debut", with McCarthy's relationship with her mother "at times brutally detailed"; the book itself was termed "an uplifting memoir, delicate and self-aware, and a credit to McCarthy’s generosity and literary deftness".

 In 2023, McCarthy was the writer-in-residence at the International Institute of Modern Letters.
 In the same year, Grand was published in the United Kingdom and Ireland.
 The Irish Independent described it as "remarkably funny, honest and often sad", and The Irish Times called McCarthy "a natural storyteller and an observant writer with a Sedaris-like eye for black humour".

+Stakes, McCarthy's follow-up memoir to Grand, is due to be published in mid-2026.